cssbristol/cssbristol.co.uk/_events/2016_11_22_gresham_aws.md

 ticket_link:
 price: Free
 category:
   - Tech Talk
   - Careers
 cohost:
-    - Gresham
+  - company: Gresham
 ---

 Gresham Computing are coming to the department to talk about AWS and cloud computing.